 You are here:

-Das größte Flottenmitglied, der Airbus A320-232 "D-ATRA", ist seit Ende 2008 für das Deutsche Zentrum für Luft- und Raumfahrt (DLR) im Einsatz.
+Das größte Flottenmitglied, der Airbus A320-232 "ATRA" (Advanced Technology Research Aircraft), ist seit Ende 2008 für das Deutsche Zentrum für Luft- und Raumfahrt (DLR) im Einsatz.

 The Dornier 228-101 serves as a universal flying research platform for various experiments, as there are laminar flow investigation, testing of sensors, validation of flight guidance systems for traffic flow control on ground and in the air, remote sensing, data link tests and many more